-This edition was published by K-Teen on August 1, 2011 in paperback and has 350 pages.
+This urban fantasy is a paperback edition that was published by K-Teen on August 1, 2011 and has 350 pages.

 First in a new urban fantasy romance series for young adults, Mythos Academy is based in an elite and very posh boarding school just outside Asheville, North Carolina, for the descendants of “mythical” heroes.

 The school has all the usual drama of any other high school with a strong hint of Mean Girls and a bit of Percy Jackson and the Olympians.
 The most important message I see in this story is of being kind and decent to others.
 None of the “mean girls” is very happy and Daphne is pretty quick to notice this—some interesting bonding occurs in the run up to Homecoming.

 Certainly an interesting blend of boarding school and the warrior mystique.
 I am anxiously looking forward to Kiss of Frost when it comes out in December 2011.
 I certainly want to know what Logan’s problem is!
 I also think Oliver Hector, another Spartan, has an interest in Gwen.
 I mean, the way he’s acting in Gwen’s private tutoring sessions…